-APM Milestone Payments.
+APM Milestone Payments

 In addition to the financing required to be obtained by the APM Developer, the APM Agreement provides that the APM Developer will be entitled to receive a series of six milestone payments from the Department upon its completion of certain design and construction milestones in the aggregate principal amount of approximately \$1.01 billion, subject to deductions provided in the APM Agreement, as partial compensation for the APM Developer's performance of the work required to design and construct the APM System (each such payment, an "APM Milestone Payment").
-Subject to certain conditions, the APM Agreement provides for the Department to make APM Milestone Payments to the APM Developer of approximately \$168.3 million in each case not earlier than

-March 31, 2019, December 31, 2019, September 30, 2020, June 30, 2021, March 31, 2022 and 60 days after final completion of the APM Project.
-As of the date of this Official Statement, the Department has timely made its scheduled APM Milestone Payments to the APM Developer.
-The Department expects that its third APM Milestone Payment will be paid in the fourth calendar quarter of 2020, upon the APM Developer's satisfaction of certain APM Agreement conditions.
+Subject to certain conditions being met by the APM Developer, the APM Agreement provides for the Department to make APM Milestone Payments to the APM Developer of approximately \$168.3 million in each case not earlier than March 31, 2019, December 31, 2019, September 30, 2020, June 30, 2021, March 31, 2022 and 60 days after final completion of the APM Project.
+As of the date of this Official Statement, the Department has timely made two scheduled APM Milestone Payments to the APM Developer.
+The Department expects to make its third APM Milestone Payment in the first calendar quarter of 2021, provided the APM Developer satisfies certain APM Agreement conditions.

-APM Capital Availability Payments and Operations and Maintenance Payments.
+APM Capital Availability Payments and Operations and Maintenance Payments

-The APM Agreement further provides that once passenger service is available on the APM System (the "APM Date of Beneficial Operation"), which the Department estimates will occur during Fiscal Year 2023, the Department must make monthly payments to the APM Developer to compensate the APM Developer for its share of the costs of designing, building and financing the APM System ("APM Capital Availability Payments") and for the cost of operating and maintaining the APM System ("APM Operations and Maintenance Payments," together with APM Capital Availability Payments, "APM Availability Payments").
+The APM Agreement further provides that once passenger service is available on the APM System, which the Department estimates will occur during early calendar year 2024, the Department must make monthly payments to the APM Developer to compensate the APM Developer for its share of the costs of designing, building and financing the APM System ("APM Capital Availability Payments") and for the cost of operating and maintaining the APM System ("APM Operations and Maintenance Payments," together with APM Capital Availability Payments, "APM Availability Payments").
 Under the APM Agreement, the Department's obligation to make APM Availability Payments would be subject to certain structured caps and increases based on agreed upon indices.
 The Department expects to make, and the projections in the Letter Report of the Airport Consultant includes an estimate of and the expected sources of payment of, the APM Capital Availability Payments in Fiscal Years 2023, 2024, 2025 and 2026.
+Fiscal Year 2023 is the original APM Date of Beneficial Occupancy and was assumed in the financial projections in the Letter Report of the Airport Consultant.
 The Department expects to make, and the projections in the Letter Report of the Airport Consultant includes an estimate of, the APM Operations and Maintenance Payments beginning in Fiscal Year 2023.
+The Letter Report of the Airport Consultant does not take into account delays to the APM Date of Beneficial Occupancy in connection with the claims made by the APM Developer.

-Assumptions Regarding the APM System in the Letter Report of the Airport Consultant.
+Assumptions Regarding the APM System in the Letter Report of the Airport Consultant